 Supplemental Medicare Plans in Indiana

 Unfortunately, Original Medicare isn’t as comprehensive as most recipients think.
-Parts A and B alone do not provide for prescription drugs, extended hospital stays, dental, vision, and Part B can come with some pretty high coinsurance costs.
-That’s why most recipients invest in a good Medicare supplement to keep them covered.
+Parts A and B alone don’t provide for prescription drugs, extended hospital stays, dental, vision, and Part B can come with some pretty high coinsurance costs.
+Most recipients invest in a good Medicare Supplement to keep them covered.

 Medigap supplements are good for beneficiaries who are happy with their Original Medicare but want a little help with the rest.
-These small, relatively affordable plans cover the gaps in Medicare (but nothing more). beneficiaries also find Medicare Part D valuable for helping with prescription drugs since Medigap policies do not cover prescriptions.
+These small, relatively affordable plans cover the gaps in Medicare (but nothing more).
+Beneficiaries also find Medicare Part D valuable for helping with prescription drugs since Medigap policies don’t cover prescriptions.

-Whether you choose a Medigap plan or Medicare Advantage depends on your unique circumstances.
+Choosing a Medigap plan or Medicare Advantage depends on your unique circumstances.
 In some areas, Medigap is cheaper; in others, it’s the other way around.
-Furthermore, your unique healthcare needs may require one type of supplement over another.
+Furthermore, your individual healthcare needs may require one type of supplement over another.

 Indiana Medicare Resources